jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 prove type safety of a cast calculus (an intermediate language of the gradually typed lambda calculus).
-The proof is in Agda and the proof uses step-indexed logical relations because the presence of the unknown type (aka. dynamic type) prevents the use of regular logical relations.
+The proof is in Agda and the proof uses step-indexed logical relations because the presence of the unknown type (aka. dynamic type) prevents the use of logical relations that are only indexed by types.
 To reduce the clutter of reasoning about step indexing, we conduct the proof using a temporal logic, in the spirit of the LSLR logic of Dreyer, Ahmed, and Birkedal (2011), that we embed in Agda.

 ## Review of the Cast Calculus